-4. People try full back tattoos only if they find a meaningful design.
-This oni mask tattoo is a good choice because it shows how demon tricks us to do evil things.
+2. People try full back tattoos only if they find a meaningful design.
+This oni mask tattoo is a good choice because it shows how the demon tricks us to do evil things.

 6. Buddhism is the second major religion in Japan.
 People who have faith in Buddhism opt for Japanese Buddhist tattoos like this.

-7. Most Japanese are cat people and they consider cat as their lucky charm.
-Maneki-neko is the most popular cat figure that is believed to bring good fortune.
+7. Most Japanese are cat loving people and they consider the cat as their lucky charm.
+Maneki-Neko is the most popular cat figure that is believed to bring good fortune.
 Here is a Japanese cat tattoo.

 8. Cherry blossom is the most common flowering plant in Japan and they can be found outside every Japanese school or office.
 Here is a beautiful Japanese cherry blossom tattoo.